embroider-build/embroider/README.md

 [![Build Status](https://travis-ci.com/embroider-build/embroider.svg?branch=master)](https://travis-ci.com/embroider-build/embroider)

-This repo implements a new three-stage build system for Ember apps.
+This repo implements a new three-stage build system for Ember apps:

 1. The first stage achieves backward compatibility by building each classic Ember Addon package into a new **v2 package format**.
 This makes each package